 A smile – and smiling – can work wonders.
 Laughter is healthy and healing.
 We need to welcome what feels good, when we’re ready.
 When offering comfort, we need to be sensitive to the timetable as experienced by the person we’re trying to help.

 Perspective and Focus

 Earlier this week, “the power of perspective” was a phrase spoken during the Interfaith Service in Boston.
 Often the case in the wake of tragedy, we focus on the essentials in our life: a supportive family, a loving friend, our health.

-One of the benefits of maturing is that perspective – knowing we will survive the hard times.
+One of the benefits of maturing is precisely that sort of perspective, understanding that we will survive the hard times.
 Our most vulnerable are not similarly equipped: our children, our young people, our elders, and those already at risk.

-In a volatile world that is too often alienating, support is not necessarily readily available.
-But we can comfort each other by reaching out in community, by giving to others, by knowing our sources of grounding, of solace, of humanity.
-We do what we can to provide comfort, and to retain the power of perspective.
+In a volatile world that is too often alienating and isolating, support is not necessarily readily available.
+But we can comfort each other by reaching out in community – including our online communities.
+We can offer comfort by giving to others in ways that are often incredibly simple – kindness, listening, a hug.
+And we comfort ourselves by knowing and acknowledging our sources of grounding, of solace, and of common humanity.

 You May Also Enjoy